aridjayarecipes/cutesrecipes.web.app/content/post/2076-recipe-of-homemade-tasty-brussel-sprouts.md

 1. Take 1 olive oil

-Brussels sprouts are so misunderstood: They've long been cast aside as a lame bitter vegetable hated by kids and adults alike.
-Now, they're finally getting their due with creative recipes that turn them into.
+Brussels sprouts are so misunderstood: They&#39;ve long been cast aside as a lame bitter vegetable hated by kids and adults alike.
+Now, they&#39;re finally getting their due with creative recipes that turn them into.
 Watch how to make perfectly roasted Brussels sprouts in this short recipe video!
 See recipes for Wagyu Beef Bacon and Brussels Sprouts Au Gratin too.

 <!--inarticleads2-->